Back to top

 • Participating in regular physical activity is highly recommended; however, it is important to avoid vigorous exercise close to bedtime as it may interfere with your ability to fall asleep.

-• Establishing and adhering to a consistent sleep schedule is vital, even during the weekends.
+• Establishing and adhering to a consistent sleep schedule is key, even during the weekends.
 This helps to regulate your body’s internal clock and can lead to more restful sleep.

 By integrating these practices into your lifestyle, you can enjoy a more restful and rejuvenating night’s sleep, which is essential for overall health and well-being.